All dogs bark, but if you're finding that your dog is barking all day and night, it's time to take action.

 Instead, try to be patient.
 Call the dog to you in a calm, controlled way, diverting attention with some basic dog training exercises and rewarding him for stopping.
 This may be all that's needed.

-If the dog barking problem is more deep-rooted, however, seek help from either a trainer for noisy puppies and young dogs, or a behaviourist who can help with persistent barking or howling problems in older dogs.
+If the dog barking problem is more deep-rooted, however, seek help from either a trainer for noisy puppies and young dogs, or a behaviorist who can help with persistent barking or howling problems in older dogs.
 Your vet will be able to provide you with some reliable names.